-The measurement of connecting peptide levels is in fact better in many ways to determine the concentration of endogenous secreted insulin rather than measuring peripheral insulin levels itself.
-Coupled with the fact that there are highly sensitive assay’s that are available and this will allow the measurement of extremely low concentration possible.
-The clinical indications for c-peptide measurement include differentiation from factitious hypoglycaemia, diagnosis of insulinoma, permit evaluation of insulin dependence in maturity onset diabetes mellitus, follow-up of pancreatectomy and evaluation of viability of islet cell transplants.
+The measurement of c-peptide levels is in fact better in many ways to determine the concentration of endogenous secreted insulin rather than measuring peripheral insulin levels itself.
+Coupled with the fact that there are many highly sensitive assays that are available and these will allow the measurement of extremely low concentration possible.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Microtiterwells: Wells coated with mouse anti-human c-peptide antigen.

 - Standard 0-5: Lyophilized, concentrations: 0, 0.2, 0.7, 2.0, 6.0, 16 ng/mL.
 The standards are calibrated against WHO approved Reference material IRR, code 84/510.

 - TMB Substrate Solution.